esong165/cse110-w21-group25/specs/adrs/021021-Linting.md

 Chosen option: "GitHub Super-Linter", because:
 - Contains linters for html/css/md/js, including ESLint
-- Manual review is inefficient
+- Manual peer review for code style is an inefficient use of time